-(2) DEEOIC sends all medical bills, treatment notes, and requests for claimant reimbursement directly to the contractor for scanning and keying into their system.
+(2) Providers, Claimants and District Office Staff send all medical bills, bill attachments, treatment notes, and requests for claimant reimbursement to the contractor for scanning and keying into their system.

 (3) The BPA maintains a customer call center, medical staff, and bill resolution units.

 b.
-Point of Contact Claims Examiner.
-The Point of Contact Claims Examiner (POC CE) is a specialized claims examiner responsible for reviewing, developing, and approving or denying requests for in-home health care.
-Each District Director is to appoint one to three CEs (as appropriate) to serve in this role.
+Medical Benefits Examiner.
+The MBE is a specialized CE responsible for reviewing, developing, and approving or denying claims for in-home health care.

 c.
 Claims Examiner.
-The Claims Examiner (CE) considers for approval those Level 4 services (see Para.
-3), appliances, supplies, modifications, or travel expenses that are recommended or prescribed by a licensed physician, and necessary to cure, give relief, or aid in reducing the overall cost of services required by the employee for an accepted condition.
-(Refer to EEOICPA PM 3-0300 for detailed information on approval of durable medical equipment, hospice services, in-home health care, gym memberships, extended medical travel, and other ancillary medical services.)
+The CE considers for approval services, appliances, supplies, modifications, or travel expenses that are recommended or prescribed by a licensed physician, and necessary to cure, give relief, or reduce the degree or the period of an illness.
+(Refer to EEOICPA PM 3-0300 for detailed information on approval of durable medical equipment, oxygen therapy/oxygen medical supplies, massage therapy, sun-protective clothing, gym memberships, extended medical travel, and other ancillary medical services.)

 (1) The CE considers the level of care prescribed by the treating physician as it relates to the accepted medical condition and the facts of the case.
 The CE must then make an informed judgment based on the level of care prescribed by the doctor.